 Consistent putting can be elusive; look at the variety of grips used by top professionals in search of consistency.
 Their problems often began with the yips which I am happy to say have never affected me.
 I’m not playing for the pressure of money, so I won’t labor the point, but is there more to it?
 Whatever the cause, here is some advice on the best putter for yips if you have a problem.

 It is not merely the pressure of the moment or it would no longer affect golfers who are ‘’serial winners.’’
-Take Ernie Els as an example of this. ()
+Take Ernie Els as an example of this.

 The term ‘’yips’’ was coined by Tommy Armour, the famous Scottish golfer a century ago; he described it as a “brain spasm that impairs the short game.”

 The other names formerly used to describe the condition such as ‘’the waggles,” or ‘’the jerks” have now largely been forgotten.
 There are three reasons why the condition occurs:

-Studies have been made whereby golfers are connected to devices that measure reaction and response and they have confirmed that the yips is a neurological issue that affects the muscles in the arms preventing them from operating as the brain intended.
+Studies have been made whereby golfers are connected to devices that measure reaction and response confirming that the putting yips is a neurological issue that affects the muscles in the arms preventing them from operating as the brain intended.

 If you suffer from the yips, the first thing you should do is to try putting one-handed, first with your right hand and then with your left.
 Frequently you will find that you have the problem in just one of your hands.

 If you watch professional golf, you will see a range of different grips these days, many a result of the player having developed the yips.